 A believer in second chances, Jenny purchased two new vans for the Anti-Recidivism Coalition in Southern California in 2018, as well as providing new kitchen equipment for their housing program.

 In the summer of 2018, Jenny contacted the Ontario Association of Fire Chiefs to see how she could help the volunteer fire departments in her home province of Ontario, Canada.
-They welcomed her offer and “Jenny’s Heroes Canada” was formed, offering grants of up to $25,000 to purchase safety equipment for Ontario’s volunteer fire fighters.
-For more on the progress of these grants, click here.
+They welcomed her offer and “Jenny’s Heroes CANADA” was formed, offering grants of up to $25,000 to purchase safety equipment for Ontario’s volunteer fire fighters.